$0.00

 Always hire a licensed electrician.
 Not only will the work be safer, but it also ensures your installation passes inspection and complies with the National Electrical Code (NEC).

-👀 You can identify them by outlet shape, plug size, or the appliance label.
+• You can identify voltage by outlet shape, plug design, or appliance labels

 FAQ